Why Go Automated?

 Gear like security cameras and remote sensors can also help prevent damage, sending alerts for everything from potential water leaks, to intruders, or raccoons devouring your garden.
 This way, you can take preventative or actionable measures.
 D-Link Canada, for example, has a Wi-Fi Water Sensor that will alert you via smartphone or tablet and the home app if it detects water.
 Naturally, you’d place it nearby a source of potential leaks, like by a washing machine, sump pump, or sink.

-A security camera can provide peace-of- mind while you’re away.
+A security camera can provide peace of mind while you’re away.
 It can also help you keep track of the kids, ensuring they arrive home from school on time, or that pets aren’t sleeping on the furniture or rummaging through the garbage while you’re at work.

-As if calling for material for this article, I experienced an unfortunate car break-in that our security system caught on camera.
+Why go automated?
+Well, as if calling for material for this article, I experienced an unfortunate car break-in that our security system caught on camera.
 I was able to scan the night’s worth of footage to locate the incident, convert and save the file to a flash drive, and hand it over to the police.

 Friends and family marvel at how, with the push of a button, we can fill the kitchen with tunes, or push music out to the back deck.
 With an automated system, you can easily toggle among sources, whether it’s music from a streaming service like Spotify, an iTunes library stored on a hard drive, or even cable TV if you want to enjoy fun in the sun but still keep track of audio from the big game.